 The berries are simply cut in half to allow the moisture to escape; placed on trays in the dehydrator; dried at 135 degrees for 16 hours;

-removed from the tray; and placed in canning jars, ready for granola
+removed from the tray; and placed in canning jars, ready for granola.

 The real benefit of dehydrating is that minimal storage space is required.